ROMANTIC BARBADOS

 The couple, rather self-consciously, walk up on stage and face the crowd.
 They've come from England, they explain, to get married and spend their honeymoon on the island.
 "So why did you pick Barbados?" asks the emcee.
 The groom looks at his new wife, blushes, and replies, "Because it's romantic!
 Several of our friends came here on their honeymoons and raved about the island so much that we decided to come here too!"

 The audience (which obviously contained more newlyweds than those who bravely raised their hands) applauds.
-"Congratulations!" says the emcee, as he hands the bride a large bottle of the local rum, "and enjoy your stay in Barbados."
+"Congratulations!" says the emcee, as he hands the bride a large bottle of local rum, "and enjoy your stay in Barbados."

-For a small island, measuring only 34 kilometers long and 22 kilometers wide, Barbados certainly offers plenty of choice when it comes to romantic lodgings, restaurants, and sights to explore.
+For a small island, measuring only 34 kilometers long and 22 kilometers wide, Barbados certainly offers plenty of choice when it comes to romantic lodgings, restaurants and sights to explore.

-| Couple relax under palms at Cobblers Cove.
-Barbados. |
+Couple relax under palms at Cobblers Cove.

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll

 If you're looking for an intimate retreat, consider Cobblers Cove.
 The elegant Camelot Suite, on the top floor, features a grand four-poster bed and a private roof-top pool, overlooking the palm-fringed beach.